Technology

 Why WordPress for e-learning?

-Nowadays, WordPress is an all-in-one service that can be used for building a high-quality website for any purpose.
-However, it’s considered a CMS (Content Manager System) that can easily be transformed into LMS (Learning Management System).
-All you have to do is to choose the right tool for that.
+Nowadays, WordPress is an all-in-one service that can be used to build a high-quality website for any purpose.
+However, a CMS (Content Management System) can easily be transformed into an LMS (Learning Management System).
+All you have to do is choose the right tool for that.

 Top 6 Popular WordPress LMS Plugins

-There are many LMS plugins for WordPress, so in this blog article are six WordPress Plugins worth consideration for your new business.
+There are many LMS plugins for WordPress, so this blog article has six WordPress Plugins worth considering for your new business.

 LearnPress

-Today LearnPress is found as the best free LMS plugin.
+Today, LearnPress is found to be the best free LMS plugin.
 It’s a perfect choice for online classrooms.
-There is a pack of the premium, but still accessible, add-ons applied; use them for creating lessons, quizzes, and events.
-Yet, it doesn’t support such features as assigning homework, certificates, and enrollments.
+A pack of premium but accessible add-ons is applied to create lessons, quizzes, and events.
+Yet, it doesn’t support features such as assigning homework, certificates, and enrollments.

 LearnDash

-By choosing LearnDash, you will get a wide range of valuable options such as quizzes, private lessons, scheduled content, certifications, enrollments, user rewards, selling courses, etc. A weak point of the plugin is the integrated themes – they can be much better.
-Thanks to the other robust features, the plugin remains in the top plugins for LMS.
+By choosing LearnDash, you will get a wide range of valuable options such as quizzes, private lessons, scheduled content, certifications, enrollments, user rewards, selling courses, etc. A weak point of the plugin is the integrated themes—they can be much better.
+Thanks to the other robust features, the plugin remains one of the top plugins for LMS.
 For a one-site license, expect to pay $159/year.

 EduPro

 EduPro is a plugin designed and used for schools, colleges, and universities, and it’s perfect for creating courses online.
-The package of the plugin includes LearnDash and WooCommerce.
+The plugin package includes LearnDash and WooCommerce.
 Besides that, you will get the following:

 Sensei

-Sensi is a popular e-learning plugin with seamless integration with a WordPress theme.
-Here you will get access to a wide range of valuable and worthy features, and it’s often compared to LearnDash.
-Sensei is preferred for its quality of customizing quiz question types.
+Sensi is a popular e-learning plugin that seamlessly integrates with a WordPress theme.
+It offers access to a wide range of valuable features and is often compared to LearnDash.
+Sensei is preferred for its ability to customize quiz question types.

 LifterLMS

-A variety of add-ons like scheduled content, custom course builder, quizzes, homework, etc., will be at your disposal, in case the LifterLMS plugin is your choice.
-Besides that, the plugin supports multiple types of subscriptions and payment systems.
-Moreover, it enables such features as bundle lessons, analytics, progress, and management.
-You can start with this plugin for free and there are also paid plans too.
+Various add-ons include scheduled content, a custom course builder, quizzes, homework, etc. The plugin supports multiple types of subscriptions and payment systems and enables features such as bundle lessons, analytics, progress, and management.
+You can start with this plugin for free, and there are also paid plans.

 WP Courseware

 WP Courseware is the most popular LMS plugin for WordPress.
-It helps that it was the first released and it’s had time to get it right.
-WP Courseware was available from 2012, so it’s had over a decade to add a remarkable 271 features.
-This is not a free plugin you will need to budget for around $129/year.
+It helps that it was the first released and has had time to get it right.
+WP Courseware was available in 2012, so it’s had over a decade to add a remarkable 271 features.
+This is not a free plugin; you must budget around $129/year.

 Guide: Build an E-learning Website on WordPress

 When you choose the right plugin, it’s time to mastermind your online courses.
 Don’t know where to start?
-Here we are with our step-by-step guide that will help you succeed in the e-learning market.
+Here is our step-by-step guide to help you succeed in the e-learning market.

 Identify your goals and audience.